J C Smith Trust Fund Visiting Scholar Scheme

-We are proud of our well-established post of J C Smith Trust Fund Visiting Scholar, successfully welcoming visitors since 1990.
+We are proud of our well-established post of J C Smith Trust Fund Visiting Scholar scheme, successfully welcoming visitors since 1990.

 About the scholarship